Yakabuff/EECS-4441-Project/README.md

 - For laptops, you may not be able to access hotkeys involving the function keys eg: `+F1`.
 You will need to use the `fn` key in conjunction with the modifier in order to use that hotkey.

+- Make sure to close the script after you're done with a trial